garnierclement/pfe/sensors/README.md

 *	The `description` property provides a simple text description of the data
 *	The `osc_format` property shows the syntax of the OSC address pattern and type tag.
-	+	In the above example, `/mouse/x` is the OSC address and `f` the type tag for floating point numbers
+	+	In the above example, `/mouse/x` is the OSC address and `f` the type tag for floating-point numbers

 >  For more information about OSC, refer to the [specification](http://opensoundcontrol.org/spec-1_0)